-IMPORTANT: This feature is part of a Limited Availability release.
+IMPORTANT: This information is part of a limited availability release.
 Portions of this API may be subject to changes and improvements over time.
 Fields marked deprecated may be removed in the future and their use is discouraged.
 For more information, see our product and feature lifecycle descriptions.

 The Platform TLS Certificate Deployment Service is available to subscribers who have purchased the service.